 Success in graduate-student professional development program (WU-CIRTL):

 One of our most successful graduate-student professional-development programs is our WU-CIRTL program, which is designed to create a learning community focused on improving teaching and learning in STEM.
-This program comprises STEM-pedagogical workshops, teaching-as-research graduate course, teaching-as-research internship (WU-STAR), and evaluated teaching opportunities.
+This program comprises STEM-pedagogical workshops, scholarship of teaching and learning graduate course, teaching-as-research internship (WU-STAR), and evaluated teaching opportunities.
 CIRTL (The Center for the Integration of Research, Teaching, and Learning) is a national network of universities dedicated to preparing future faculty who will be equipped to meet the challenges of improving learning and increasing diversity in STEM.
-In May 2011, Kathy Miller (Professor and Chair, Biology) led an effort collaborating with The Teaching Center and faculty from across the STEM disciplines to apply for inclusion in the CIRTL Network, and in late summer 2011, the Network expanded to 23 universities, including Washington University.
+In May 2011, Kathy Miller (Professor and Chair, Biology) led an effort collaborating with The Teaching Center and faculty from across the STEM disciplines to apply for inclusion in the CIRTL Network, and in late summer 2011, Washington University joined the CIRTL Network.
 K. Miller is the Institutional Leader on the Washington University CIRTL program, R. Frey is the administrative co-leader, and B. Fisher is a key person in the designing, implementing, and managing of the WU-CIRTL program and interacting with the national CIRTL network.

-Since 2011, we have had a total attendance of approximately 400 graduate students and postdoctoral fellows participating in our STEM Pedagogy workshops.
-These workshops are supported, in part, by the University's multi-year grant from the Howard Hughes Medical Institute (HMMI).
+Since 2011, we have had a total attendance of approximately 1000 graduate students and postdoctoral fellows participating in our STEM Pedagogy workshops.
+These workshops are supported, in part, by the University's multi-year grant from the Howard Hughes Medical Institute (HHMI).
 These participants come from all STEM fields in both Arts & Sciences and Engineering Schools.
-There have been 144 unique attendees since the series began: 87 graduate students and 57 postdocs.
-One third (34%) have taken multiple workshops; 10% have participated 4 or more workshops.
+There have been 382 unique attendees since the series began: 239 graduate students and 143 postdocs.

-The Introduction to Teaching as Research graduate course was developed and taught by The Teaching Center for the first time this past spring and had full enrollment with 12 students (8 graduate students and 4 postdocs).
-The WU-STAR internship was piloted in 2011-2012 with four graduate students; formalized in fall 2012, three graduate students participated during the 2012-2013 academic year.
-The internship stipend is supported by the HHMI grant.
+The Introduction to the Scholarship of Teaching and Learning graduate course was developed and taught by The Teaching Center for the first time during spring 2013.
+Since then we have had a total of 44 graduate students and postdoctoral appointees complete the course.
+The WU-STAR internship was piloted in 2011-2012 with four graduate students; formalized in fall 2012.
+Since then we have had a total of nine graduate students participated in the program.
+The internship stipend is supported by the Teaching Center

 Three factors contribute to our center's success: